 |How to pay

 The only way to pay is using our account with PayPal, a very large Internet 'bank' (is in fact an 'escrow' agency).
 By clicking on a payment button below, you will be transferred to a secure PayPal server where you are asked to enter you credit card details.
 These will remain unknown to us but PayPal sends us confirmation of your payment by e-mail.
-We will then dispatch your order to the address provided by PayPal.
+We will then dispatch your order to the address provided by yourself.
 Please note that all prices are in US dollars.
 In the info box, mention the image's filename (like f012345) and additional information (up to 80 characters).
+Better still, send us an email.
 Use the Universal Currency Converter to calculate the price in your own currency.

 Payment by PayPal is now the only way you can pay.
 We had to discontinue sending out invoices because too many 'reputable' publishing companies failed to pay.
 However, you will receive an invoice by e-mail with a description of the images sent to you, an assurance that we are the owners of those images, and a stipulation for what you are entitled to use these.
 The invoice is also a receipt of payment.